sass/node-sass/README.md

 The API for using node-sass has changed, so that now there is only one variable - an options hash.
 Some of these options are optional, and in some circumstances some are mandatory.

 #### file
-`file` is a `String` of the path to an `scss` file for libsass to render.
+`file` is a `String` of the path to an `scss` file for [libsass] to render.
 One of this or `data` options are required, for both render and renderSync.

 #### data
-`data` is a `String` containing the scss to be rendered by libsass.
+`data` is a `String` containing the scss to be rendered by [libsass].
 One of this or `file` options are required, for both render and renderSync.
-It is recommended that you use the `includePaths` option in conjunction with this, as otherwise libsass may have trouble finding files imported via the `@import` directive.
+It is recommended that you use the `includePaths` option in conjunction with this, as otherwise [libsass] may have trouble finding files imported via the `@import` directive.

 #### success
 `success` is a `Function` to be called upon successful rendering of the scss to css.
 This option is required but only for the render function.
 If provided to renderSync it will be ignored.